The new day brought no word from Crossroads.

 He reached out carefully to pet her head.

-She snapped, her teeth white and sharp.
+She snapped her jaws, her teeth flashing white and sharp at Edmund’s outstretch hand.
 That gesture earned her the book, which she dragged away into the corner of the stall.

-It was a sad sight, for in that form she could not do anything other than hold the book she coveted.
+It was a sad sight, for in that form she could not do anything other than protect the book she coveted.

-“She didn’t die,” he said to both himself and to her.
-“She just got lost in the woods.
+“We shall tell them this,” he said to both himself and to her.
+“Our lady just got lost in the woods.
 Come home with me, Selva.
 Let me read to you what’s inside.”

 She did not respond.
 Her jaws were full, holding that book fast, in spite of her clear exhaustion.
 Her golden eyes drooped as she tottered on her feet.